 With the above in mind, the formula to calculate total time in cell H5 is:

 =SUM(data[Hours]) // sum all time

 With the following custom time format above applied:

 The number returned by the SUM function is 3.1875 (3.19 days), which displays as 76:30 with the above time format applied.

 To calculate time logged per person, we use the SUMIF function.
 The formula in cell H8, copied down, is:

-The range is the "Name" column the table, the criteria is the value from G8 ("Jane"), and the sum_range is the "Hours" column.
+The range is the "Name" column of the table, the criteria is the value from G8 ("Jane"), and the sum_range is the "Hours" column.
 As the formula is copied down, SUMIF returns total hours per person.
 The range H8:H10 has the custom time format "[h]:mm" applied.

 For more information on number formats, see Excel Custom Number formats.

 Another solution for working with time values over 24 hours is to convert the time to a decimal number.
-For example, instead of using native time value like 4:30, 7:00, and 8:30, you convert these times to decimal hours like 4.5, 7.0, and 8.5.
+For example, instead of using native time values like 4:30, 7:00, and 8:30, you convert these times to decimal hours like 4.5, 7.0, and 8.5.
 Once you have time in this format, you can calculate total time any way you like.
 This formula example explains the details.